Side Stage: The NPG’s Morris Hayes

 MH: Yeah, absolutely!

-PS: I need to ask you about this, because I’m one of the younger fans still in my 20s, but I can pinpoint the moment I became a die-hard fan – and it was the 11 years ago at the Superbowl.
+PS: I need to ask you about this, because I’m one of the younger fans still in my 20s, but I can pinpoint the moment I became a die-hard fan – and it was at the Superbowl.
 And I’m not even a sports guy, I don’t know why I was watching it but I was just blown away and over the next few months, I literally bought everything.
 I know you were there, so did that feel like a special moment?

 MH: You know, man, there’s certain gigs that you do in life as a musician that you aspire to.
 You know when you sit around and you’re like “Yeah, we’re gonna make it, man!
 One day we’re gonna play Carnegie Hall, we’re gonna play Wembley Stadium, we’re gonna play the Superbowl!”
 That’s like the three – and Madison Square Garden – the four biggest things that you aspire to, because you know once you’ve hit those, you’ve reached the pinnacle of your craft.
 And the Superbowl is the Superbowl – it’s one of the most watched sports events, next to the World Cup.

 So for us to do that and for the things to happen as they did, a lot of technical things that happened, there was a storm coming.
 They had to shut everything down, and it rained during Purple Rain – the first time it ever rained at the Superbowl.
 It was just so many magical moments that made that work, man.
 It’s one of those things that you know will go down in history.
 And it’s still revered as one of the best Superbowl shows.